 Acne can be painful, annoying, and affect your emotional well-being.
 Some of the home remedies available to treat acne can be useful, while some can worsen the condition.
 Using Neosporin for acne is one of the proven methods to subside the condition.

-Close to 9.4% of the global population battle acne at some point in their lives.
-Acne is the eighth-most prevalent disease in the world (1).
+Around 9.4% of the world population is affected by acne at some time or the other, and globally, it is considered the eighth-most prevalent disease (1).